HL7/davinci-deqm/source/pages/_includes/indv-measurereport-deqm-intro.md

 1. Reference to a reporting vendor using the DEQM [Reporting Vendor] Extension
 1. A certification identifier using the DEQM [Certification Identifier] Extension
-1. Reference to *all* the resources involved in producing the report using the DEQM [Reference Any] Extension

 **Additional Profile specific implementation guidance:**